-Figure 8e presents a comparison of resistivity-temperature pairs at both boreholes at STO for two depths within the permafrost (5 and 9 m).
-Temperatures recorded in the southernmost borehole (STO-6100) are generally higher and closer to the melting point.
-In both boreholes, at 5-m depth, the variability of temperature and resistivity is higher than at 9-m depth, as it is more influenced by surface variations.
-In borehole STO-6000, the recorded temperatures (~ -2.5 °C) at 9-m depth tend to increase with time with comparably small resistivity decrease, while in the southernmost warmer borehole STO-6100 (~ -1 °C), the temperature increase occurs with a significant resistivity decrease, proving the increase of water-to-ice content ratio.
-At 5-m depth, both boreholes exhibit a resistivity decrease and temperature increase with a much higher variability in resistivity, i.e. a higher variability in liquid water-to-ice content ratio.
-Due to the large range of values, a logarithmic scale is used in Fig. 8f, although we find a quasi-linear relationship between temperature and resistivity from ~ 0 °C down to our lowest temperature record (-3 °C).
+resistivity decrease, while in the southernmost warmer borehole STO-6100 (~ -1 °C) the temperature increase occurs with a significant resistivity decrease, proving the increase in water-to-ice content ratio.
+At 5 m depth, both boreholes exhibit a resistivity decrease and temperature increase with a much higher variability in resistivity, i.e. a higher variability in liquid water-to-ice content ratio.
+Due to the large range of values, a logarithmic scale is used in Fig. 8f, although we find a quasilinear relationship between temperature and resistivity from ~ 0 °C down to our lowest temperature record (-3 °C).
 Within this temperature range, surface conduction is enhanced due to the increase in interface area, whereas in the case of ionic conduction the measured resistivity is influenced by the decreasing amount of liquid water content, leading to decreasing ion mobility and increasing salinity in the liquid phase (Oldenborger and LeBlanc, 2018).
-In the case of our network sites, the increase of surface conduction is compensated by a rather large decrease in saturation, which explains the resistivity increase.
+In the case of our network sites, the increase in surface conduction is compensated for by a rather large decrease in saturation, which explains the resistivity increase.
 However, the theoretical exponential temperature dependence of the electric current (e.g. Robertson and MacDonald, 1962; Coperey et al., 2019) is not detectable in our field data, probably because of the narrow temperature range.
-Similarly, also Krautblatter et al. (2010) observed temperature-resistivity quasi-linearity by laboratory experiments on bedrock samples for sub-zero temperatures between -3 and 0 °C.
+Similarly, Krautblatter et al. (2010) also observed temperature-resistivity quasilinearity by laboratory experiments on bedrock samples for sub-zero temperatures between -3 and 0 °C.